Wonghopper/Wonghopper.github.io/prose.md

 _Code_

 We can go further in visualizing our error with a violin plot of the residuals.
-It shows that the resdiuals are heavily concentrated with a low magnitude, but are also heavily skewed by the more extreme values.
+It shows that the residuals are heavily concentrated with a low magnitude, but are also heavily skewed by the more extreme values.

 _Code_